KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 After Prometheus scrapes the various targets, the results will be stored in the Prometheus time series database.
 In order to query the metrics we will use the [Expression browser in the Prometheus UI](http://localhost:9090).

 Try and query for jvm_memory_used_bytes.
 You should get a result with a number of metrics matching the prometheus endpoint output for the java-app-a and java-app-b.
-Notice how Prometheus has added labels for job and instance.
+Notice how Prometheus has added target labels for job and instance.